DimaKotovich/List-of-Users/README.md

 - Redux Toolkit

 # About
 In this application, you receive information about users from the open [API](https://randomuser.me/).
-The application includes filters by which you can find or sort depending on the need.
+The application includes filters by which you can find or sort depending on your needs.
 The application also implements a system for editing and deleting users.
 You can change the number of visible users on the page for convenience.The application is developed using modern technologies, which are specified in the technology section.

 # Installing
 - Fork and clone this repository
 - Run npm install in your terminal
 - Run npm start